ortus-docs/coldbox-docs/intro/installing-coldbox.md

 ## Installing ColdBox

 To get started open the CommandBox binary or enter the shell by typing `box` in your terminal or console.
-Then let's create a new folder and install ColdBox into our directory.
+Then let's create a new folder and install ColdBox into a directory.

 ```bash
 mkdir myapp --cd